A Cinderella Story: Plot

 Brianna and Gabriella discover Sam's emails with Austin, realizing she is 'Cinderella'.
-Once each fails to convince Austin that they are Cinderella, they present the emails to Shelby, claiming Sam schemed to steal Austin away from her.
-At the school pep rally, Shelby and the twins perform a humiliating skit exposing Sam as Cinderella, so she leaves upset.
+Once each fails to convince Austin that they are Cinderella, they present the emails to Shelby, claiming Sam schemed to steal Austin from her.
+At the school pep rally, Shelby and the twins perform a humiliating skit exposing Sam as Cinderella.
+When Austin fails to defend her, she leaves upset.

-Having intercepted Sam's Princeton acceptance letter, Fiona forges a rejection letter, further disheartening Sam.
-Rhonda encourages her not to lose hope, then the diner clock falls off the wall exposing a wallpapered-over mural of Hal's motto.
-Inspired, Sam stands up to Fiona and quits the diner, leading Rhonda, the other employees and even some customers to leave as well.
+Intercepting Sam's Princeton acceptance letter, Fiona forges a rejection letter, further disheartening Sam.
+Just as Rhonda encourages her not to lose hope, the twins enter the diner, slamming the door behind them, causing the diner clock to fall off the wall and exposing a wallpapered-over mural of Hal's motto (never let the fear of striking out keep you from playing the game).
+Inspired, Sam stands up to Fiona, quits her job, and moves out, leading Rhonda, the other employees and customers to leave too.

-Sam moves in with Rhonda and, just before the homecoming game, confronts Austin for his cowardice and lies.
-Seeing her leaving before the last play of the game, Austin stands up to his father and runs after Sam.
-He apologizes and they share their first kiss in the rain as the drought finally ends, much to the twins' and Shelby's dismay.
+Sam moves in with Rhonda and, just before the homecoming game, confronts Austin for his cowardice.
+Seeing her leaving before the game's last play, Austin turns control of the team over to his friend and teammate Ryan and stands up to his father before running after Sam, with Andy and Shelby calling after him.
+He apologizes and, as the drought finally ends and it starts to rain, they share their first kiss, much to the twins' and Shelby's dismay.

-Sam finds her father's will hidden in her childhood fairytale book, revealing that she inherited everything, including the house and diner.
+Later, while packing the last of her things, Sam finds her father's will inside her childhood fairytale book, revealing she inherited everything, including the house and the diner.
 As the rightful owner, Sam sells her stepfamily's cars to pay for college.
-Fiona claims to have never seen the will before, despite having signed it as a witness, so she is arrested for inheritance fraud.
+Fiona claims to have never seen the will before, despite having signed it as a witness, and is arrested for inheritance fraud.

-To avoid prison, Fiona makes a deal with the D.A. to work off the debt she owes Sam for the diner and treatment as a cleaning lady.
-Sam now co-owns the diner with Rhonda, who looks out for her.
-Fiona's daughters, after retrieving Sam's acceptance letter from the trash, are also forced to work with her busing tables.
+To avoid prison, Fiona arranges with the D.A. to work off her debt to Sam for the diner and for having abused her as a domestic servant and underage employee.
+Sam now co-owns the diner with Rhonda, while Fiona's daughters, after retrieving Sam's acceptance letter from the trash, also must work with her.

 Andy accepts Austin's decision to attend Princeton.
-Carter lands a commercial and rejects Shelby's advances so he can be with Astrid, the school's goth DJ and announcer.
-Austin returns Sam's cell phone and they begin a relationship, driving off to Princeton together.
+Carter lands a commercial and rejects Shelby's advances, opting to date Astrid, the school's goth DJ and announcer.
+Austin returns Sam's cell phone, and they begin a relationship, driving to Princeton together.